Southwell, Nottinghamshire: Landmarks

 The principal landmark in Southwell is the grade-I listed Southwell Minster, the cathedral of the Anglican Diocese of Southwell and Nottingham.
 Behind the Minster is a partly ruined palace, once a residence of the Archbishop of York.
 It includes the recently restored State Chamber, Cardinal Wolsey's former dining room, and gardens among the ruins.

-The town has many other historical buildings including the prebendal houses in Church Street and Westgate and the Methodist church, which has a right of way beneath it, so that the upper floor seats more than the lower.
+The town has many other historical buildings, including the prebendal houses in Church Street and Westgate and the Methodist church, which has a right of way beneath it so that the upper floor seats more than the lower.
 The workhouse (1824) was a prototype for many others.
 Owned by the National Trust, it shows its appearance in the 19th century.

 Media

 The local community newspaper is The Bramley, of which some 11,200 copies a month are delivered free in and around Southwell.

 Local news and television programmes are provided by BBC East Midlands and ITV Central.
 Television signals are received from the Waltham TV transmitter, BBC Yorkshire and Lincolnshire and ITV Yorkshire can also be also received from the Belmont TV transmitter.

-Local radio stations are BBC Radio Nottingham on 103.8 FM, Capital East Midlands on 96.2 FM and Smooth East Midlands on 106.6 FM.
+Local radio stations are BBC Radio Nottingham, Capital East Midlands and Smooth East Midlands.